learningleopards/keywordspotting/README.md

 ## 8.0 Discussion

 Microphone is required to receive the real-time audio data.
 The INMP441 is a high-performance, low power, digital output, omnidirectional MEMS microphone with a bottom port.
-Figure 29 shows the physical connection between INMP441 microphone and Nucleo-F446RE board.
-Table 4 tabulated the name and function of the pins respectively.
-However, the coding in Coding 1 is not working fine to print out any serial output in Putty.
+Figure 19 shows the physical connection between INMP441 microphone and Nucleo-F446RE board.
+Table 1 tabulated the name and function of the pins respectively.
+The coding can print out the serial output in Putty.
+However, the microphone is not detecting the sound fine to detect the real-time audio where the output in the serial port is always static.
+The most valuable experience obtained throughout this project, is the learning of stm32 microcontroller related knowledge, AI through edge impulse implementation and the co-operation of each team member to handle various issues faced.
+Figure 20 shows the snippet physical implementation on the application of environmental sound classifier using Nucleo-F446RE.
-The ideal implementation is that the classifier identifies the input sound from microphone and print the result of classification into serial monitor.
-If the sound detected is something dangerous like gun shot in the middle of a crowd, then LED would be light up, which will directly send a warning notification to security team so that they can act accordingly with the shortest response time.
-Figure 30 shows the snippet physical implementation on the application of environmental sound classifier using Nucleo-F446RE.
 The coding as shown in Coding 2 can print out the serial output in Putty.
 However, the microphone is not working fine to detect the real-time audio where the output in the serial port is always static.

 <img width="288" alt="image" src="https://user-images.githubusercontent.com/92903308/218306830-87f12c0c-525e-4ba8-b03d-60b1e4a98b0b.png">

-**Figure : INMP441 microphone**
+**Figure 19: INMP441 microphone**

-**Table 4: Function of pins**
+**Table 1: Function of pins**

 ![image](https://user-images.githubusercontent.com/92903308/218306872-679dfeaa-115d-4d7b-b146-52137e6856e9.png)

 ![WhatsApp Image 2023-02-12 at 4 17 22 PM](https://user-images.githubusercontent.com/92903308/218306951-fb00248e-5834-4768-bb94-29cefaca740d.jpeg)

-**Figure : The physical board implementation**
+**Figure 20: The physical board implementation**

 ## 9.0 Conclusion